anika-n-01/BIOF501_Project/README.md

 ## Input Data

 This workflow can process raw 16s rRNA FASTQ data.
 As an example, we provide paired end sequencing data from the sudy titled, 'Study: Evaluation of changes to the oral microbiome based on S16 rRNA sequencing among children treated for cancer'.
 Here is the SRA accession number: SRR16320307.
-This data is located in the raw_fastq directory.
+This data is located in the raw_fastq directory [8].

 ## Workflow Summary